-Modaks, also known as dumplings in English, have an outer shell made from Rice flour and a stuffing that can range from sweet to savoury and can be made from any ingredient of choice.
-Over time, the recipe for modak has undergone remarkable changes and having a wide variety of stuffing.
+Also known as dumplings in English, have an outer shell made from Rice flour and a stuffing that can range from sweet to savoury and can be made from any ingredient of choice.
+Over time, the recipe for kozhukattai has undergone remarkable changes and having a wide variety of stuffing.
 The number of possible stuffings are only limited to one’s imagination.

 Ingredients for Modak

 - 2 Cups Coconut grated

 - 1/4 tsp Cardamom powder

 - Salt as per taste

 - Dry roast the coconut and remove

 - Dissolve the jaggery in 2 cups of water & strain it.